Critics slam Sen. Ron Johnson for unfounded claim that ‘fake Trump protesters’ led riots: ‘It’s disgraceful’

-“It’s disgraceful for a sitting Senator to spread disinformation so blatantly,” Rep. Adam Kinzinger (R-Ill.), who has been an outspoken critic of Trump and his role in the insurrection, said on Twitter Tuesday evening.
+“It’s disgraceful for a sitting Senator to spread disinformation so blatantly,” Rep. Adam Kinzinger (R-Ill.), who has been an outspoken critic of Trump and his role in the insurrection, said Tuesday evening on Twitter.
 “It’s a disservice to the people he serves to continue lying to them like this.
 It’s dangerous and it must stop.”

-As police officials testified about the intelligence lapses that allowed an armed group of insurrectionists to storm the Capitol on Jan.
+As security officials testified about the intelligence lapses that allowed an armed group of insurrectionists to storm the Capitol on Jan.
 6, Johnson repeated unfounded claims about the riot that have become a familiar refrain from those who want to minimize the event’s seriousness and distance the worst participants from Trump.

 Quoting an article published on a far-right website, Johnson claimed that the “great majority” of protesters had a “jovial, friendly, earnest demeanor” and blamed the violence that turned deadly on “plainclothes militants, agent provocateurs, fake Trump protesters, and disciplined uniformed column of attackers.”

 In fact, more than 200 rioters have been criminally charged by federal prosecutors, including many who have self-identified as Trump supporters and who have documented ties to far-right extremist groups.
-Federal officials have said there is no substantial evidence of left-wing provocation or that antifascist activists posed as Trump supporters during the riot.
+Federal officials have said there is no substantial evidence of left-wing provocation or that anti-fascist activists posed as Trump supporters during the riot.

 Sen. Amy Klobuchar (D-Minn.) promptly dismissed Johnson’s claims as the hearing drew to a close.

 “As our hearing concludes, I want to make one thing clear: ‘provocateurs’ did not storm the Capitol.
 They were not ‘fake Trump protestors.’
-The mood on January 6th was not ‘festive,’” Klobuchar tweeted on Tuesday.
+The mood on January 6th was not ‘festive,’ ” Klobuchar tweeted on Tuesday.
 “That is disinformation.”

 The backlash to Johnson’s claim was swift.
-The senator’s name trended on Twitter Tuesday evening, and a clip of the CNN broadcast that aired his comments had been viewed more than 1.7 million times on Twitter by early Wednesday morning.
+The senator’s name trended on Twitter on Tuesday evening, and a clip of the CNN broadcast that aired his comments had been viewed more than 1.7 million times on Twitter by early Wednesday morning.

 Wisconsin Lt.
 Gov. Mandela Barnes, a Democrat who may run for Johnson’s Senate seat in 2022, said he was not surprised by the senator’s speech.